Bhoomidhanu12/Portfolio/README.md

-**Use your preferred IDE**
+[NOTE:Project Is In Progress ,Just given prototype of my Portfolio] **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.